tokesim/tokesim/README.md

 <!-- about the project -->
 ## About The Project

-[Tokesim](https://tokesim.org) is an Agent Based Modeling tool that makes it easy to test token economic models.
-It's built using [mesa-behaviors](https://github.com/mesa_behaviors) an extension to [Mesa](https://github.com/mesaproject/mesa) ABM framework bring more type hints and patterns to make models,agents,utility functions and strategies shareable and more extensible.
-The goal of Tokesim is to help developers run simulations against Smart Contracts, in a block chain agnostic way, using shreable and reusable modules and libraries to do so.
+[Tokesim](https://github.com/tokesim/tokesim) is an Agent Based Modeling tool that makes it easy to test token economic models.
+It's built using [mesa-behaviors](https://github.com/tokesim/mesa_behaviors) an extension to [Mesa](https://github.com/mesaproject/mesa) that makes models,agents,utility functions and strategies shareable and more extensible.
+The goal of Tokesim is to help developers run simulations against smart contracts, in a blockchain agnostic way, using shareable and reusable modules and libraries to do so.

 Tokesim Features:
-- Typehints to make agents and models extensible
+- Type hints to make agents and models extensible
 - Ability to run against and simulation against your smart contracts
 - An architecture to make the simulations portable to multiple chains
 - ChartJS integration from Mesa framework